Brandon Malone

 Una Doherty KC

-Una has also been ranked as a Leading Silk in Administrative and Public Law in the 2024 edition of the Legal 500 UK Bar Directory.
+She has been ranked as a Leading Silk in Administrative and Public Law in the 2024 edition of the Legal 500 UK Bar Directory.

 Una has a varied civil practice which covers a range of reparation disputes, although her main areas of practice are in personal injury and clinical negligence claims.
 She is instructed both for pursuers and for defenders and acts for clients ranging from individual litigants to insurers and public bodies.
 She is regularly instructed by the NHS Central Legal Office.
 She has extensive experience of high value personal injury claims including those involving catastrophic brain injuries.
 In the area of clinical negligence, she regularly acts in multi-million pound claims, including cerebral palsy cases.
 She is currently instructed in the UK and Scottish Covid-19 Inquiries, and the Scottish Hospitals Inquiry, representing NHS National Services Scotland.
 In 2023, Una was leading counsel for the respondent, and presented the oral submissions in the Supreme Court, in McCulloch and others (Appellants) v Forth Valley Health Board (Respondent) [2023] UKSC 26.
 During the hearing, the Court described this as the most important clinical negligence appeal in years.
 The Court refused the appeal.